PioneeringTechLab/laravel-sudo/README.md

 You may use the `generatePreviousInputMarkup()` method to generate the input markup from the request that triggered entry into "sudo mode".
 The input elements will be rendered as hidden `<input>` elements and this method also has support for a deeply-nested input array.

 You would typically pass the `$input` array available in the view to this method.
-The `sudo_password` and `_token` values would not be included, however.
+The `sudo_password`, `_method`, and `_token` values would not be included, however.
 A new `_token` value will need to be placed into the form within the view since the CSRF token would have been re-generated and the old token would cause an instance of `VerifyCsrfTokenException` to be thrown if it was used.

 Your Blade code might look something like this (keep Laravel version in mind when using the un-sanitized syntax):